 1. The Remote UE sends a Multi-hop Communication Request to the UE-to-Network Relay via one or more Intermediate Relay, which includes information about the selected path, the SUCI or UP-/CP-PRUK ID of Remote UE, RSC and freshness_parameter_1.

 2. Upon receiving the Multi-hop Communication Request from the remote UE via one or more Intermediate Relay, the UE-to-Network Relay perform the security procedure with network assistance as specified in step 4 of clause 6.3.3.2.2 of TS 33.503 [y] or step 3 to step 13 in clause 6.3.3.3.2 of TS 33.503 [5].

-Editor’s Note: Whether UP based and CP based PC5 security procedure as specified in clause 6.3.3 of TS 33.503[5] can be reused is FFS.
+NOTE 1: Whether UP based and CP based PC5 security procedures as specified in clause 6.3.3 of TS 33.503 [5] can be reused will be determined at the normative stage.

 3. The 5G ProSe UE-to-Network Relay shall derive the session key from KNRP/KNR_ProSe and then derive the confidentiality key (if applicable) and integrity key.
 The 5G ProSe UE-to-Network Relay shall sends a Authorization Check Request message to the 5G ProSe Remote UE via one or more Intermediate Relay.
 This message shall also include the freshness Parameter 2 and shall be protected by integrity key.